Achieving our goals in a churning world requires very different skills from achieving the same outcomes in a stable environment.

-What are these skills and how can we acquire them?
+What are those skills and how can we acquire them?

-One answer is by benchmarking: this means looking at other industries that are already experts at the particular skill we want to improve and copying or adapting what they do.
+One way to find out is by benchmarking.
+This means looking for organisations that are already experts at doing what we want to do and then copying or adapting their approach.

-Which industries are already best practice at achieving specific, measurable goals in highly unpredictable environments?
+So: which organisations are already best practice at achieving specific, measurable goals in highly unpredictable situations?

 I can’t think of a better example than elite army units.
-Special forces operating behind enemy lines know before they start that their plan will not survive their first contact with the enemy.
-But they somehow manage to achieve their objectives even in these highly unpredictable, hostile environments.
+Special forces operating behind enemy lines know how to accomplish their objectives in fast-changing, unpredictable, and even hostile environments.

-- First, as well as knowing the mission objective, every team member also understands the underlying purpose of the mission: the role it plays as part of the wider campaign.
-This means that when things turn out differently from what was expected, every person can act to carry out new actions in pursuit of the same purpose, independently if necessary.
+The first is that, as well as knowing their mission objective, they make sure every member of the team also understands the purpose of the mission, the role it plays as part of the wider campaign.
+Then, when things turn out differently from how they expected, every person can find new ways to achieve the same purpose — independently if necessary.

-- Second, every unit is given rules of engagement.
+The second is that every unit is given rules of engagement.
 These define what actions (such as returning fire) are allowed and not allowed under different circumstances.
-This reduces distractions, keeps the unit focused on its top priorities, and maximises the chance of success.
+This reduces distractions, keeps the unit focused on its priorities, maximising the chance of success.

-- Our purpose defines the underlying intention, the underlying ‘why’, behind what we are doing.
-It enables us to keep ourselves pointed the same direction even if the world, or our goals, or the ways that we achieve them change.
+Our purpose defines the underlying intention, the underlying why, behind whatever we are doing.
+Being clear about our purpose enables us to keep facing in the same direction even when the world around us changes.

-By being clear on our purpose and our values, we give ourselves the focus and the flexibility to achieve the results we seek — even in a changing world.
+Defining our own purpose and values gives us the focus and flexibility to achieve the results we seek — even in a changing world.

 Would you like to increase your ability to get the results you want in a changing world?
-Do you know your life purpose and your core values?
+Do you know your three core values and your life purpose?